 A ruptured eardrum can be the result of trauma, infection, exposure to toxins, sudden severe changes in atmospheric pressure, very loud noises, and foreign objects.

 Most cases of ruptured eardrum and middle ear infection will be identified by your veterinarian.
-Signs that your cat has a ruptured eardrum or middle ear infection can include discharge from the ear (often thick and pus-like or bloody), sudden hearing loss, red and inflamed ear canal, pain when touching the ear, a head tilt, stumbling and incoordination and darting of the eyes back-and-forth (nystagmus).
-Facial nerve paralysis and drooping of one side of the face and mouth, inability to blink or a completely closed eyelid may occur in some cases.
+Signs that your cat has a ruptured eardrum or middle ear infection can include discharge from the ear (often thick and pus-like or bloody), sudden hearing loss, red and inflamed ear canal, pain when touching the ear, a head tilt, stumbling and incoordination, and darting of the eyes back-and-forth (nystagmus).
+Facial nerve paralysis causing drooping of one side of the face and mouth and the inability to blink or a completely closed eyelid may occur in some cases.
 Middle ear infections are often accompanied by inner ear infections and disruptions of balance and equilibrium.

 A thorough ear examination, sometimes requiring sedation or anesthesia, is necessary to diagnose a ruptured eardrum.
 Many cats will require warm saline flushes.
 A classic test is to look for tiny air bubbles that form deep in the ear canal when the cat breathes.
 Another common test is to infuse a special dye, fluorescein, into the ear canal.
 If it escapes and exits through the nose, the eardrum is ruptured.

 A special test called a myringotomy is usually performed in cases of middle ear infections.
 A myringotomy involves obtaining a sterile sample of the fluid within the middle ear for culture and analysis.
 A myringotomy is performed under sedation or anesthesia and is usually part of the thorough ear examination.
 Your veterinarian will discuss whether or not this diagnostic test is necessary for your cat.

 "Surgery is sometimes needed and is typically reserved for patients thought to have severe, irreversible changes of the outer ear occurring at the same time as a middle ear infection."